AlexisLauret/FIGARO/FIGARO/README.md

 However you build the project, in the end you will have the `.jar` file (called *artifact* in Maven speak) in the `target/` subdirectory.
-The good file is the file with dependencies.
+The right file is the file with dependencies.